Reading at Our Lady of Perpetual Help Catholic Primary School

 RWI is delivered by well trained teachers, HLTAs and TAs to groups of children.
 Groupings are based on the individual needs of each child.
 Progress is continually assessed using the RWI system and is tracked.
 There is close monitoring of children making the slowest progress to ensure that these children are able to keep up.
 Children experiencing significant difficulties are provided with individual support.
 Regular YARC assessments are used from Y1-Y6, this provides valuable information for identifying pupils needing additional intervention.

 Once the children have graduated from the RWI phonics programme, they apply their skills to the text-based English Mastery Programme.
 English Mastery is rooted in the use of high quality texts.
 Children study 3 whole-class texts per year which include classics.
-Reading comprehension and grammatical knowledge are taught in context to facilitate deep and meaningful learning.
+Each whole-class text is supplemented with a range of other fiction, non-fiction and poetry in order to provide children with a diverse range of reading opportunities.
+During these experiences, the children are asked to look for similarities and differences between characters, themes and settings etc. and often ‘magpie’ language for their own stories and writing.
+We also use supplementary texts to reinforce the children’s understanding of different genres.

 Parent Guide to English Mastery